-I will be returning to in-person counselling from 17th May.
+I have now returned to face-to-face counselling.
 My office is based on a farm, just outside of Cobham, in Surrey.
 It's a comfortable and discrete environment, designed specifically to offer a therapeutic space.
 I love being in there - it feels so peaceful - and many others feel the same.
 There is plenty of space to ensure social distancing at all times and plenty of windows to keep the room well ventilated..
 I leave enough time between sessions so that each client can be assured that the room has been thoroughly cleaned.
 There is ample off-road parking, as well as toilet facilities.

 As we move forwards, beyond Covid-19, I will continue to offer remote counselling.
 This means that should things change - if one of us needs to self-isolate, or if there are further lockdowns - we can easily switch to online or telephone counselling.
 It also means that I can offer therapy to people who live further afield, or who may not otherwise be able to travel to the office.